jmschabdach/enigma-lifespan-coms/demographics.md

 The following table contains the counts of sex and diagnosis for each site

+Table 1: The number of subjects of each sex and each diagnostic group across all sites.
 | Site | Sex: Female (Male) | Diagnosis: Control (Case) |
 |------|--------------------|---------------------------|
 |    1 |            46 (52) |                   43 (55) |